 You can also use chown to change the group information, but this is beyond the scope of this course.

 Updates the system to the last software releases, including security updates that are essential to keep your system safe.
-Don’t do it and it will only be a matter of time before your system is compromised/hacked.
+Don’t do this regularly and it will only be a matter of time before your system is compromised/hacked.

 apt-get can be used to install new software with the “install” option: